sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart3.md

 ## <span style="color: orange; font-weight: bold;">Part 3 - Parrot Linux setup</span>

 In this module, we are going to install Parrot OS.
-This VM will be used for ethical hacking.
+This VM will be used for ethical hacking and management.

 We will use this VM in the next module also to complete the pfSense final setup.